rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-circular.md

 ### **Circular Doubly Linked List**

-A doubly linked list can traverse the list in both ways using `next` and `prev` pointers.
+A doubly linked list can traverse the list in both ways using `next` and `prev` pointers, thus there's no need to use the `last` node.

 <div style="text-align: center">
   <img src="assets/data-structure/linked-list/cll-doubly-insert1.png" alt="circular doubly linked list picture">
 </div>

-There's no need to use the `last` node since we can already access it via `head->prev`.
+We use `head` and access the last node via `head->prev`.

 ```cpp
 template <class T>